 IIBA Services Inc. was incorporated on September 4, 2019 as a for-profit entity operating in the United States.
 IIBA controls the activities of IIBA Services Inc. as the sole shareholder of the entity.
 The financial statements of the entity are consolidated in these financial statements, as allowed under Canadian generally accepted accounting principles.
-The entity was inactive in 2019, and as such, there were no transactions recorded in these financial statements.
+The entity commenced active operations effective January 1, 2020.